inwow/wmfraMEWROK/README.md

 * MengerHaantjesUndirected.py : Python script to compute Menger-curvature and Haantjes-curvature for all the edges in an unweighted network
 * network_entropy.py : Python script to calculate network entropy using degree and remaining degree distribution
 * OR-Undir.py : Python script to compute the Ollivier-Ricci curvature of edges in the network
-* Folder 'louvain-generic' within folder 'CODE' contains the code to compute the Louvain mod
+* Folder 'louvain-generic' within folder 'CODE' contains the code to compute the Louvain modularity of th